ghidora77/GEE_Labs_Website/docs/B03-Transform.md

 ![Tassled Cap](https://loz-webimages.s3.amazonaws.com/GEE_Labs/B03-16.png)

+> Question 5: Repeat this process for Blacksburg, VA.
+Upload the mean spectra chart you generated for bare, water, and land and the map.
+Interpret the output of the image by selecting different pixels with **Inspector**

 #### Hue-Saturation-Value Transform

 The Hue-Saturation-Value (HSV) model [is a color transform of the RGB color space](https://en.wikipedia.org/wiki/HSL_and_HSV).
 Among many other things, it is useful for [pan-sharpening](https://en.wikipedia.org/wiki/Pansharpened_image).
 This involves converting an RGB to HSV, swapping the panchromatic band for the value (V), then converting back to RGB.
 For example, using the Landsat 8 scene:

 <Tabs>
 <TabItem value="js" label="JavaScript">